mohittalwar23/CAT_MEYMEY/README.md

-Hi this is a basic cat meme app i have started to revise my android basics with XML
+This is a meme project i am working on to brush up my basics of kotlin , xml etc.

-i am sure one day this app would be pretty great
+Follow for more :)

-Thank you for supporting!
+NEW APP